 The legal process begins with a “petition” (request) to open the estate and formally name a personal representative who is responsible for the administration of the deceased’s property.
 An Official Notice of Creditors is printed in a local newspaper and a Notice of Administration is sent to other involved parties.
 Creditors then have a set amount of time to file their claims based on the date of first publication.
-The personal representative then pays the debt and distributes the remaining estate.
+The personal representative then pays debts and distributes the remaining estate.
 Finally, a petition for discharge is filed, and the estate is closed.

 This is a very simple overview of Los Angeles probate sales which are a complex legal process.
 You should engage the services of a skilled attorney who specializes in Los Angeles probate sales.
 Upon your attorney’s recommendation, you may also be encouraged to consult with a CPA or tax consultant.